rezect/rezect/README.md

 - Interested in psychology, sociology and learning languages.

 ## 🚀 What I'm Working On
-- Developing System to Detect Churns Among Customers
+- Developing My Own Site with Educational Material
 - Learning and Revising Algorithms

 ## 🌱 Goals
 - Solve 100 problems on leetcode
-- Land my first job as a Data Scientist to gain industry experience
+- Land my first job as a Backend-Developer

 ## Languages and tools